Breaking Down the Best Supplements

 The omega-3 fatty acids EPA and DHA have a number of heart-healthy effects, including reducing triglyceride levels, raising levels of HDL (“good”) cholesterol, reducing levels of homocysteine, and reducing blood pressure.Omega-3s are also powerful anti-inflammatory agents.

-Since DHA is important for normal development and function of the brain, current evidence suggests that omega-3 fats can improve symptoms of depression, and delay the progression of nervous system disorders like Alzheimer’s and Parkinson’s (Dan DeFigio).
+Since DHA is important for the normal development and function of the brain, current evidence suggests that omega-3 fats can improve symptoms of depression, and delay the progression of nervous system disorders like Alzheimer’s and Parkinson’s (Dan DeFigio).

 Probiotics are beneficial bacteria that are an integral part of both the digestion and immune systems.
 They also keep other insidious things from colonizing in the gut.
 Often the beneficial bacteria can be overpowered by harmful types of bacteria or killed off from antibiotics, poor diet, or stress.